PIBWL Polish Armour page

 Sources:

-1. Mikhail Bariatinski, Maksim Kolomiec: Bronyeavtomobili Russkoy Armii 1906-1917; Moscow 2000, ISBN 5-88879-029-x
+1. Mikhail Bariatinski, Maksim Kolomiec: Bronyeavtomobili Russkoi Armii 1906-1917; Moscow, 2000

-2. Janusz Magnuski: Samochody pancerne Wojska Polskiego 1918-1939; Warszawa 1993
+2. Janusz Magnuski: Samochody pancerne Wojska Polskiego 1918-1939; Warsaw 1993

-3. Jan Tarczyński, Krzysztof Barbarski, Adam Jońca: Pojazdy w Wojsku Polskim - Polish Army vehicles 1918-1939, Ajax, Pruszków 1995
+3. Jan Tarczyński, Krzysztof Barbarski, Adam Jońca: Pojazdy w Wojsku Polskim - Polish Army vehicles 1918-1939, Pruszków: Ajax, 1995

-4. Maksim Kolomiec: Bronya Russkoy Armii - bronyeavtomobili i bronyepoyezda w pyervoy mirovoy voynye; Moscow 2008, ISBN 978-5-699-27455-0
+4. Maksim Kolomiec: Bronya Russkoy Armii - bronyeavtomobili i bronyepoyezda w pyervoy mirovoy voynye; Moscow, 2008,

-5. A. Solyankin, M. Pavlov, I. Pavlov, I. Zheltov: Otechestvennye bronyeavtomobili 1905-1941; Moscow 2007, ISBN 5-9771-0019-1
+5. A. Solyankin, M. Pavlov, I. Pavlov, I. Zheltov: Otechestvennye bronyeavtomobili 1905-1941; Moscow, 2007

 6. Krzysztof Margasiński: Samochody pancerne odrodzonej Polski 1918-1920; series: Wielki Leksykon Uzbrojenia - wydanie specjalne - tom 2, Warsaw 2014

 7. Andrij Charuk: Pancerz hetmana.
-Samochody pancerne w armii Państwa Ukraińskiego, Militaria Nr.
+Samochody pancerne w armii Państwa Ukraińskiego, "Militaria" Nr.
 3(84)/2018

 Our thanks to Krzysztof Margasiński for help.